 - Limiting dairy foods

-Foods that are high in calcium also tend to be high in phosphorous.
-So, your doctor might recommend you cut back on calcium-rich foods.
-He might tell you to stop taking over-the-counter calcium supplements, too.
+Foods that are high in calcium also tend to be high in phosphorus.
+The doctor might suggest you cut back on calcium-rich foods.
+Dairy foods that are lower in phosphorus include:

 Reduce Your Potassium Intake

-Potassium is found in a lot of fruits and veggies, like bananas, potatoes, avocados, and melons.
+Potassium is found in a lot of fruits and veggies, like bananas, potatoes, avocados, oranges, cooked broccoli, raw carrots, greens (except kale), tomatoes, and melons.
 These foods can affect potassium levels in your blood.
 Your doctor will let you know if you need to limit this mineral in your diet.
-If so, he may recommend you try low-potassium foods, like:
+If so, they may recommend you try low-potassium foods, like:

 - Apples and apple juice